 A: No!
 High IQ (high cognitive ability) does not prevent a child from being eligible for special education, or from having dyslexia.
 Many children with dyslexia have an average, above average, or superior IQ.
 If your child’s dyslexia is effecting her academic performance, she could qualify.
 Similarly, children with good grades may qualify for special education eligibility and services.

 Q: My child has high cognitive ability but is not performing well in school.
 The school says that in the past they considered this difference to determine eligibility, but they don’t anymore.
 Is this true?

 A: No. This type of criteria is called “significant discrepancy.”
 It refers to the fact that IQ scores are high, but performance (how well the child actually reads, writes or does math), is much lower.
 Using this type of criteria is allowed.
 It just cannot be required for eligibility (because it works for some kids, but not others).
 For twice exceptional students, meaning those who have high cognitive ability and also a disability, having this option as a way to determine eligibility is very important.
 Or, conversely, if your school district has a form that says a significant discrepancy is required, that is illegal.

-Q: My school says that dyslexia isn’t a category under IDEA, and that my child has to be in the Specific Learning Disability (SLD) category/coding.
+Q: My school says that dyslexia isn’t a category under IDEA, and that dyslexia and special education eligibility is governed by the Specific Learning Disability (SLD) category/coding.
 Is this right?
 I thought we could “say dyslexia.”